Join us for an exceptional week-end

 3. Select your pass.
 Choose between Full or one of the Party Passes.

-4. Choose your options for our all-you-can-eat healthy sunday brunch or participate in our solidarity fund.
+4. Choose your options for our day activities or participate in our solidarity fund.

 5. Add a partner by providing his/her/their email address.
 Please note that your partner must select the same type of pass.
 If you do not provide a partner, you will be put on the waiting list until we can match you with a lonely partner.